cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-722, plus the changes up to date to the master and release/1.5 branches.
+This unofficial version has been derived from the latest official Testing release T1.4-745, plus the changes up to date to the release/1.5 branche.
-The menu option tabs have been partially reworked to be aligned to those of the official releases, with the exception of the Windowed checkbox, that remains in the main menu window.
-The ORNYMG Only and Raildriver tabs remain.